 Our aviation planning specialists developed a new aircraft parking plan that flexibly accommodates a modern aircraft fleet mix, including several two-for-one multi-aircraft ramp system gates sized for A380 aircraft.
 We worked closely with airline and airport stakeholders, as well as the airport fire department, to fully understand the ramp operation and safety practices from all perspectives.

-Boarding Area B now has vehicle service roads both at the tail of stand and head of stand; head of stand roads are a first for SFO, so this represented a quantum shift in thinking and planning the ramp operation.
+Boarding Area B now has vehicle service roads both at the tail of stand and head of stand.
+As head of stand roads are a first for SFO, this represents a quantum shift in thinking and planning for a more efficient ramp operation.

 Building with sustainable materials

-As part of the sustainability effort, SFO is incentivising airlines and ground service providers to shift their vehicle fleets from diesel to electric.
-We carried out a study to assess the appropriate number of electric vehicle charging stations assuming a 100% electric vehicle fleet and implemented these into the plan.
+As part of its strategic plan to reduce carbon emissions, SFO has been incentivizing airlines and ground service providers to shift their vehicle fleets from diesel to electric.
+We carried out a study to assess the appropriate number of electric vehicle charging stations, assuming a 100% electric vehicle fleet as the basis for design.
+After evaluating the results, we recommended the addition of four charging stations per small gate and 10 stations per large gate.

 Arup’s technical aptitude has allowed the project team to explore coordinated solutions that provide both financial and operational efficiencies while meeting the aspirations of designing a world-class terminal. ” Wayne Campbell Project & Design Manager, Austin Webcor Joint Venture